 Schools or companies have to sponsor individuals hoping to enter, and visitors must self-isolate on arrival.
-Currently, you need to have proof of a positive Covid test taken 72 hours before departure, a signed copy of the this form (promising to comply with local Covid rules), and a completed online questionnaire.
+Currently, you need to have proof of a negative Covid test taken 72 hours before departure, a signed copy of this form (promising to comply with local Covid rules), and a completed online questionnaire.
 Once at the airport in Japan, you need to take another PCR test and download a health monitoring app.

 The quarantine rules are slightly complicated, too.
 Everyone has to take a PCR test before leaving for Japan, and it must come back negative.
 If you’ve had three jabs, you’ll have to isolate at your accommodation for the first three days in the country, then take another test.
 If it’s negative, you’re all good; otherwise, you’ll have to stay there for another seven days.
 If you’re unvaccinated or have had fewer than three jabs, the rules are the same except you have to quarantine specifically in a hotel.
 Phew!
 We did say the rules are complicated.

 In any case, you might be able to visit Japan as a tourist very, very soon.
 The rules are changing regularly, so keep an eye out for updates and start planning that trip of a lifetime.

 Looking for inspiration?
 Here’s our ultimate guide for things to do in Japan.